sjtu-se128/learning-resources/README.md

+# Learning Resources

+This repository aims at helping students of SE128 course of Shanghai Jiao Tong University with various learning materials related to development.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**  *generated with [DocToc](https://github.com/thlorenz/doctoc)*